ptkh/rss_parser/README.md

 # Introduction to Python.
 Final task.
 You are proposed to implement Python RSS-reader using  **python 3.9** - Ideally, but actually, any version above **python 3.6** is fine.

 The task consists of few iterations.
-Do not start new iteration if the previous one is not implemented yet.
+Do not start new iteration if the previous one is not implemented yet. **Usage of feedparser lib is prohibited.**

 ## Common requirements.
 * It is mandatory to use `argparse` module.